manuelecheandia/issue-tracker/README.md

-# issue-tracker
+# Issue Tracker built with Next.js 13+ and Typescript

-FullStack App with Next.js 13+ and TypeScript
+This is the completed source code for my issue tracker project.